 \subsection{Non-emptiness of \texorpdfstring{$R(\bB,\bmu)$}{R(omega1,lambda,mu)}}

-We establish an enhanced existence result for any prescribed control distribution $(\Lambda,W)$ joint law $Q$; see Proposition \ref{lemma:nonemptyness:strong} below.
+We establish an enhanced existence result for any prescribed joint law $Q$ of the control distribution $(\Lambda,W)$; see Proposition \ref{lemma:nonemptyness:strong} below.
 As a direct consequence, $R(\bB,\lambda,\bmu)\neq \varnothing$ for any appropriate $\lambda$ and $\bmu$.
-It turns out that this stronger result is crucial to establish the upper hemicontinuity of the best response mapping in Section \ref{sec:pathwiseMFE}.
-We also record a uniqueness result in Proposition \ref{lemma:R:uniqueness}, relying crucially on the enlarged canonical space explicitly encoding the information of $W$.
+This stronger result is crucial for establishing the upper hemicontinuity of the best-response mapping in Section \ref{sec:pathwiseMFE}.
+We also record a uniqueness result in Proposition \ref{lemma:R:uniqueness}, relying crucially on the enlarged canonical space that explicitly encodes the information of $W$.

-To establish the existence result, we need to be careful on the requirement that $W$ is a Brownian Motion under the overall filtration $\mF$, not just the natural filtration generated by itself.
-This amounts to require that $Q$ is a {\it causal coupling}.
-To precisely state the definition, we abuse the notation and treat $\Lambda$ and $W$ as coordinate mappings on $\cQ\times \cW$ (i.e., ignoring the coordinate $X$) if needed.
+To establish the existence result, we need to be careful about the requirement that $W$ is a Brownian motion under the overall filtration $\mF$, not just under its natural filtration.
+This amounts to requiring that $Q$ is a {\it causal coupling}.
+To state the definition precisely, we abuse notation and, when needed, treat $\Lambda$ and $W$ as coordinate mappings on $\cQ\times \cW$ (i.e., ignoring the coordinate $X$).